elunna/nerfhack-changelog/README.md

 * All scrolls cost $200

 Exceptions:
-* Potions of water still cost 100 (if cursed or blessed)
+* cursed or blessed potions of water still cost $100
-* Potions of blood cost 100
+* Potions of blood cost $100
+* Potions of milk cost $100
 * Cards of zapping still cost $50.
 These are usually only present for cartomancers.

 ### ITEM EROSION AND DESTRUCTION
 * Objects can be completely destroyed via rusting/rotting/corroding (Evil)
-* Almost all items are erodeable/destroyable (Evil) - amulets, rings, wands, and tools are now eligible for erosion.
-These items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.
+* Almost all items are erodible/destroyable (Evil) - amulets, rings, wands, and tools are now eligible for erosion and destruction.
-* Silver items can corrode (xnh)
+* Silver items can also corrode (xnh)
 * The iron ball and chain cannot be destroyed from rusting (Evil)
 * Poison gas clouds can rot organic armor
-* Extrinsic poison resistance protects items from rotting in poison gas.
+* Extrinsic poison resistance protects items from rotting in poison gas
-* Monsters can wear down and destroy **ANY** armor with the destroy armor spell (Evil)
+* Monsters can wear down and destroy any armor with the destroy armor spell except crystal plate mail (Evil)
-* Item erosion can be repaired by dipping into a potion of restore ability (xnh)
 * Scrolls can burn up when hitting hot ground in Gehennom.
 (3.7 introduced potions being shattered when dropping on hot ground - this just takes it a step further.)
 * Getting hit by potions of acid can corrode armor.
 Monster acid attacks and spit also corrode armor.
 * Passive acid attacks corrodes armor more often.
-* Thrown potions of acid can corrode items when they hit a monster or the player.
+* Thrown potions of acid can corrode items or armor when they hit a monster or the player.
 * Water damage may disintegrate scrolls; may occur when dipping (Dyna)
 * Disintegration rays can vaporize boulders

-* Improved item destruction (xnh).
-This patch fixes some problems with item destruction, making it less random and more dependent on the damage dealt in the interaction.
-Overall, players should expect to get a more fair deal with fewer items destroyed.
+Side notes:
+* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into potions of reflection.
+* Item erosion can be repaired by dipping into a potion of restore ability (xnh)

 ### Anti-magical items resist being enchanted (from SpliceHack)
 * If an item grants magic resistance, it will resist scrolls of enchant weapon and enchant armor.